galaxy classification

 by Allan Sandage and Gérard de Vaucouleurs):

-- spiral galaxy: S or SB (for barred) or SA (to specifically indicate unbarred) or SAB (for something between barred and unbarred) followed by a, b, c, or d, from the tightest winding of arms to the loosest.
+spiral galaxy: S or SB (for barred) or SA (to specifically indicate unbarred) or SAB (for something between barred and unbarred, an intermediate spiral galaxy) followed by a, b, c, or d, from the tightest winding of arms to the loosest.
 Pairs ab, bc, and cd indicate between a and b, etc.

-- irregular galaxy (or later described as amorphous): Irr, Im, or sometimes just I.
+irregular galaxy (or subsequently described as amorphous): Irr, Im, or sometimes just I.

 (The term disk galaxy for a disk-like shape includes the above